Questions about financial aid? Here’s the full picture.

 The Free Application for Federal Student Aid (FAFSA) asks questions about a family's income and assets to determine an Expected Family Contribution (EFC).
 Make sure to list the St. Edward's federal school code, 003621, in the school release section, so the university gets your results.
 Because every school has a limited amount of financial aid to offer, students who meet our FAFSA priority deadline are most likely to get the best financial aid package.
 Of course, those who submit FAFSAs after the priority deadline are still considered for financial aid, but it may be a lesser amount than if they had met the deadline.
 Check out our tips for completing the FAFSA.

 Deadline: Jan.
 15*

 Log into myHilltop

-After you’re admitted and have provided all the required awarding documents, you’ll receive an award letter in the mail.
-Financial aid awards are also displayed in myHilltop.
+After you’re admitted and have provided all the required documents, you’ll receive a financial aid offer letter in the mail.
+Financial aid offers are also displayed in myHilltop.
 You’ll be asked to go to myHilltop to accept the aid offer and complete any additional requirements to secure your aid offer.
 Many aid offers combine three types of aid — merit-based, need-based and supplement aid.

 All Other Financial

 * The FAFSA priority deadline is Feb.
 1 for entering freshmen, and March 1 for new transfers and continuing undergraduates.